ncbi/sra-tools/tools/fastdump/readme.txt

                             each n-th read into a different file --split-file ( -S )

-(4) FASTQ unsplit       ... the spots are not split,
+(4) FASTQ concatenated  ... the spots are not split,
                             for each spot - 4 lines of FASTQ are written into one output-file
-                            --legacy
+                            --concatenate-reads

 It is possible that you exhaust the space at your filesystem while converting